 For warmer weather, you can also look into sandals for plantar fasciitis.
 For an option that’s both stylish and supportive, the Carousel 3 heeled sandal is designed with luxury leather and features a comfortable wedge.
-They’re among the best women’s dress shoes for plantar fasciitis as part of our Carousel Collection of cork footbed shoes that are handcrafted in Portugal.
+They’re among the best women’s dress shoes for plantar fasciitis as part of our Wedge Collection of cork footbed shoes that are handcrafted in Portugal.
 With these heel support shoes, you’ll enjoy long-lasting comfort with Mediterranean style.

 Boots Can Be the Best Shoes for Heel Pain

 If you’re worried about your heel pain in colder weather, there are excellent options of shoes for heel spurs even in these months.
-Crave is a leather combat boot outfitted with the Soft Support™ polyurethane dual density removable footbed for ultimate comfort.
+Crave is a leather combat boot outfitted with the Soft Support™ polyurethane dual-density removable footbed for ultimate comfort.
 They may look tough, but these supportive shoes are nothing but gentle on your feet.

 With so many choices of heel support shoes, you can alleviate discomfort in a pair that suits you perfectly.
 Whether you need shoes for plantar fasciitis, heel spurs, or any other condition that causes foot pain, you’ll be able to stay comfortable and stylish no matter where life takes you.